Skip to content

 Check Valves are closed

-A message is sent from the UI to the plugin engine to close valves.
+A message is sent from the UI to the plugin to close valves.
 Any plugin event can be simulated on tests.

 Ensure that valves are closed when the message is received: